+involuntary actions such as digestion, control of blood pressure etc.

+(Two divisions autonomic nervous system (ANS):

+Sympathetic (fight or flight, war) - speed up.

+Parasympathetic (rest and digest, peace) - slow down.

+• A Ifferent and efferent nerves:

+(Afferent nerves (sensory neurons) carry messages from the body receptors to the CNS.
+They are the first cells to receive incoming information.

+¢ Efferent nerves (motor neurons) carry messages from the CNS to the muscles and glands.

+(Interneurons (relay neurons) enable communication between sensory or motor nerves and the CNS.

+6.4 Outline the • 5 Structure and function of:

+structure of nerves. (o axons

+(o dendrites

+(cell body

+(o nucleus

+(o myelin sheath

+(Schwann cells

+(o nodes of Ranvier

+(o synapses.

+6.5 Outline the process • Ir nterrelationship with the muscular system:

+of a nerve impulse (Action potentials:

+how nerve impulses are conducted.

+(Basic sliding filament theory.
-6.4.
-Outline the structure of nerves.
-Efferent nerves (motor neurons) carry messages from the CNS to the muscles and glands.
-Interneurons (relay neurons) enable communication between sensory or motor nerves and the CNS.
-Structure and function of: axons dendrites cell body nucleus myelin sheath schwann cells nodes of Ranvier synapses.
-6.5.
-Outline the process of a nerve impulse Interrelationship with the muscular system: Action potentials how nerve impulses are conducted Basic sliding filament theory Role of actin and myosin in the formation of a cross-bridge during contraction The role of ATP The 'all or none' law, Motor neuron impulses, motor unit recruitment 6.6.
-Outline the function of: motor units proprioceptors muscle spindles golgi tendon organs.
-A motor unit comprises one motor nerve and all the muscle fibres it causes to contract.
-The number of these muscle fibres can vary from 1 or 2 to 1000 A proprioceptor is a sensory organ which receives stimuli from within the body, to give detailed and continuous information about the position of the limbs and other body parts A muscle spindle is a proprioceptor located within the body of a skeletal muscle that primarily detect changes in the length of the muscle. if stimulated sufficiently (too far or too fast), muscle spindle causes the muscle to contract to prevent damage (stretch/ myotatic reflex)

-- A golgi tendon organ is a proprioceptor located within a tendon that detects how much tension being transferred into the muscle - If stimulated sufficiently (too much force), GTO's cause the muscle to relax to prevent damage ie autogenic inhibition - Interrelationship of proprioceptors with exercise: - Stretching (lengthening)
+(Role of actin and myosin in the formation of a cross- bridge during contraction.

+(• The role of ATP.

+(⊃ The 'all or none' law.

+(Motor neuron impulses, motor unit recruitment.

+6.6.
+Outline the function of: Motor unit comprises one motor nerve and all the muscle fibres it causes to contract. motor units The number of these muscle fibres can vary from 1 or 2 to 1000: proprioceptorsmuscle spindles A stimulus must be strong enough to trigger an action potential to pass down the motor neuron. golgi tendon organs.
+All muscle fibres within a single motor unit will be maximally innervated by the action potential or none will.
+The size principle of motor unit recruitment.
+Motor units are recruited in order of size, from small to large.
+Proprioceptor is a sensory organ which receives stimuli from within the body, to give detailed and continuous information about the position of the limbs and other body parts. • Muscle spindle is a proprioceptor located within the body of a skeletal muscle that primarily detect changes in the length of the muscle.
+Golgi tendon organ (GTO) is a proprioceptor located within a tendon that detects how much tension being transferred into the muscle.
+Interrelationship of proprioceptors with exercise: Stretching (lengthening) - PNF and developmental stretching.
+Muscle contraction - the more motor units which are activated, the greater the strength of contraction.
-PNF and developmental stretching (Muscle spindles cause reflexive contraction and GTOs cause reflexive relaxation) - Muscle failure in resistance training GTOs protect muscles by limiting the amount of tension in the tendon - Muscle contraction the more motor units which are activated, the greater the strength of contraction - Alignment, posture proprioceptors provide "spatial awareness" (proprioception) aiding in coordinated movements and unconscious control of muscles other than the prime mover (e.g. fixators and synergists)

-7. Understand the classification, structure, and function of the endocrine system

-- 7.1.
-Summarise the structure of the endocrine system: - major glands - hormones. - 7.2 Describe the functions of the endocrine system: - hormones - major glands and the hormones they secrete.

-Structure:

-- Comprised of several glands that produce and secrete hormones: - hypothalamus (the 'master gland') - controls most of the other endocrine glands in the body - o location of different glands (see table below) - o function of other glands and hormones (see table).
+7. Understand the classification, structure, and function of the endocrine system 7.1.
+Summarise the structure of the endocrine system: major glands hormones.
+Structure: Comprised of several glands that produce and secrete hormones.
+Hypothalamus (the 'master gland') because it controls the pituitary gland: 7.2 Describe the functions of the endocrine system: Controls most of the other endocrine glands in the body Connects the nervous and endocrine system.
+Location of different glands (see table below). hormones major glands and the hormones they secrete.
+Function of other glands and hormones (see table).
+Different types of hormone, e.g. steroid, peptide, anabolic, catabolic.
+How endocrine and nervous system communicate, e.g. feedback loops.